gabiliberato/rUN-f0r-saF3Ty/AWS/IRP-CredCompromise-AWS.md

 ### Steps:
 1. Search CloudTrail for resource creation (IAM, EC2, Lambda, etc.).
 2. Use AWS Config to identify unauthorized changes to users, roles, or resources.
-3. Collaborate with DevOps to trace the root cause.
+3. Collaborate with Appsec/Cloudsec to trace the root cause.
    - Examples: exposed secrets in GitHub, `.gitignore` misconfiguration.
 4. Use `BFG Repo-Cleaner` to scrub secrets: